research

 Lab for Parallel Numerical Algorithms

 We are developing a Markov chain Monte Carlo algorithm to estimate contractions of closed tensor networks.
-This allows efficient approximation of quantities like \[ \text{Tr}(ABCD) = \sum_{ijkl} A_{ij}B_{jk}C_{kl}D_{li} \] using methods from statistical physics to improve mixing.
+This allows efficient approximation of contraction quantities using methods from statistical physics to improve mixing.
+Such contractions \[ \text{Tr}(ABCD) = \sum_{ijkl} A_{ij}B_{jk}C_{kl}D_{li} \]are trivial in small cases but become \(\#\textsf{P}\)-hard for large networks.
+Our approach targets use cases in quantum circuits and chemistry, where exact contraction is intractable.

-We'll present this work at QSim 2025.
-Read more here!
+QSim '25 , Read more here!

 More updates soon!